-- de Voogd, Nicole: Haplosclerida, Porifera (Deputy general editor & Thematic editor for Indo-West Pacific fauna)
+- de Voogd, Nicole: Porifera (Deputy general editor & Thematic editor for Indo-West Pacific fauna)

 - Díaz, Maria-Cristina: Thematic editor: Porifera (Caribbean fauna)

-- Hajdu, Eduardo: Biemnida, Desmacellida, Poecilosclerida, Thematic editor: Porifera (South American fauna)
+- Hajdu, Eduardo: Porifera (Biemnida, Desmacellida, Poecilosclerida, South American fauna)

 - Kelly, Michelle: Thematic editor: Porifera (New Zealand fauna)